corps

 YOSHIDA Sawako

-Tokyo Arts and Space, Museum of Contemporary Art Tokyo, Tokyo Metropolitan Foundation for History and Culture
+Tokyo Arts and Space, Museum of Contemporary Art Tokyo, Tokyo Metropolitain Foundation for History and Culture

 artistes / artists